About Indianola

 One of the more interesting things in town is the annual summer festival “Indianola Days”, complete with fun run, amateur sand castle building, salmon bake, occasional talent show, and pet parade.

-There are so many things to see and do on the Kitsap Peninsula!
-Surrounding towns include Kingston, Port Gamble, Suquamish, Poulsbo, Bainbridge Island and Silverdale.
-Fine dining, wine tasting, antique shopping and farmers markets are all within a short drive.
-We’re only 7 miles from the popular Clearwater Casino.
-White Horse Golf Club is just up the street.
-Lavender farms are abundant from Poulsbo to Sequim.
-The Bloedel Reserve on Bainbridge Island is a real treat.
-The Suquamish Museum is filled with local history.
-Visit the Naval Undersea museum at Keyport, or the quaint Scandinavian town of Poulsbo with its many shops, restaurants, and beautiful marina.
+There’s so much to see and do on the Kitsap Peninsula!
+Nearby towns include Kingston, Port Gamble, Suquamish, Poulsbo, Bainbridge Island, and Silverdale.
+You’ll find fine dining, wine tasting, antique shops, and farmers markets all just a short drive away.
+We’re only seven miles from the popular Clearwater Casino and The Point Casino & Resort.
+Golf enthusiasts will love the beautiful White Horse Golf Club, located just up the street.
+From Poulsbo to Sequim, lavender farms abound, while Bainbridge Island’s Bloedel Reserve offers a truly unforgettable experience.
+History lovers can explore the Suquamish Museum or the Naval Undersea Museum in Keyport.
+And don’t miss the charming Scandinavian town of Poulsbo, with its unique shops, welcoming restaurants, and picturesque marina.